Mango Hill

 What is the weighted average housing cost based on tenure mix in the Mango Hill SA2?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,676.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,676.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,732/month.

 How affordable is housing in the Mango Hill SA2 relative to local incomes?